Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 - Monthly: $14.99/month

-- Annual: $99/year (~$8.25/month)
+- Annual: $99/year (works out to about $8.25/month)

 Pros:

-- Best-in-class budgeting methodology
+- The budgeting methodology is genuinely best-in-class

-- Genuinely supportive community
+- Great community support

 Cons: